QuangNguyenVinh/GoPlayground/README.md

 # GoPlayground
-This project for play around with Go
+This project for play around with [Go example](https://gobyexample.com/)